jbaron/cats/README.md

 - [Node-webkit](https://github.com/rogerwang/node-webkit).
 This is a great initiative from Intel to allow Node libraries to be used within a web page.
   CATS use this to read and write local files without the need for a server-side component.

+- [TSLint](https://github.com/palantir/tslint).
+A linter for the TypeScript language that help to improve yuor code base even further.

+- [TypeDoc](https://github.com/sebastian-lenz/typedoc).
+This is a documentation generator for TypeScript projects that supports theming and a lot of other very impressive features.

 - [jsUML2](http://www.jrromero.net/tools/jsUML2).
 This is library for creating UML diagrams done in pure JavaScript.